DoubleHelixX/tinder-clone/README.md

 # tinder-clone

+My attempt at creating a Tinder clone webapp.

+The tech stack will include:

-My attempt at creating a Tinder clone webapp using React.JS, Redux, and Styled components for the Front-end and Python, Flask, Flask-SQLAlchemy with Migrations for the Back-end.
+Front-end: React.JS, Redux, and Styled components.

+Back-end: Python, Flask, Flask-SQLAlchemy with Migrations for the Back-end.